zxdvd/blog/content/data_structure/skip list.md

  the inserting.
 Other threads can still use old indexes to find all nodes correctly, it may be a little slowly without index.

+#### concurrent insert/delete for linked list
+It's easy to insert with CAS instruction.
+Just prepare a new node with `forward` pointer points to next node.
+And then use CAS to set previous node's `forward` pointer to this new node.

+It's a little complex for deleting.
+You cannot simply set `forward` pointer to jump the deleted node using CAS.
+Another thread may occasionally insert a new node after the deleted node.
+Simply jump the `forward` pointer will make this newly added node also deleted.

+One method is inserting a null node as marker after the deleted node first.
+So that all other threads should not insert before this null node (just loop a while).
+By this way we can sure no inserting will happen after deleted node.
+When delete it together with null node using CAS.

 ### references
 - [hacknews: the skip list](https://news.ycombinator.com/item?id=1171423)
 - [java: concurrent skip list](https://github.com/openjdk/jdk/blob/master/src/java.base/share/classes/java/util/concurrent/ConcurrentSkipListMap.java)